Alan Turner (Emmerdale): Storylines

-Steph falls in love with local doctor, Adam Forsythe (Richard Shelton).
+Steph falls in love with local doctor Adam Forsythe (Richard Shelton).
 Steph tells Alan she was sexually abused by her older brother, Terence, when she was a child.
-Incensed, Alan dismissed her claims and resumes contact with his estranged son.
-Alan turns against Steph, Adam and Betty Eagleton (Paula Tilbrook) before moving into Holdgate Farm with Terence.
-Soon after, Terence admitted abusing Steph and so Alan threw Terence out but he returned to torment Steph, leading to a fight between Terence and Adam which resulted in Terence's death.
-Although Adam takes her on holiday and married her, the murder weighs on Steph's sanity, upsetting Alan when Adam has her sectioned.
-Despite her confession to playing a part in Terence's murder, Adam tells Alan that Steph's confession is a lie attributable to state of mind but Alan feels Steph is telling the truth.
+Incensed, Alan dismisses her claims and resumes contact with his estranged son.
+Alan turns against Steph, Adam and Betty Eagleton (Paula Tilbrook), before moving into Holdgate Farm with Terence.

+Soon after this, Terence admits to abusing Steph, so Alan throws Terence out.
+However, Terence returns to torment Steph, leading to a fight between Terence and Adam, which results in Terence's death.
+Although Adam takes her on holiday and they get married, the murder weighs on Steph's sanity, upsetting Alan when Adam has her sectioned.

+Despite her confessing to playing a part in Terence's murder, Adam tells Alan that Steph's confession is a lie attributable to her state of mind, but Alan feels that Steph is telling the truth.
 Adam leaves when Steph is released from hospital and Terence's body is found.
-With Adam gone, Steph is charged with her brother's murder and Alan is desperate to get Steph out of prison as he fears she cannot cope.
+With Adam gone, Steph is charged with her brother's murder, and Alan is desperate to get Steph out of prison, as he fears she cannot cope.

 Steph confesses to Alan that she played a part in Shelley's death and is sentenced to life in prison for the murder of her brother.
-Following Steph's imprisonment and Terence's cremation, Alan wants answers and visits Adam in prison.
-Alan is shocked when Adam's ex-wife Isla (Sarah Griffiths) tells him Adam had hanged himself.
+Following Steph's imprisonment and Terence's cremation, Alan wants answers, and visits Adam in prison.
+Alan is shocked when Adam's ex-wife Isla (Sarah Griffiths) tells him Adam has hanged himself.

 Feeling low, Alan seeks comfort from Betty, clumsily making a pass at her.
 Alan is embarrassed when she rejects him.
-In December 2006, Alan decides to visit Kathy Brookman (Malandra Burrows) in Australia and stayed over Christmas.
-Alan returns to the village and lives with Betty and Sandy Thomas (Freddie Jones).
+In December 2006, Alan decides to visit Kathy Brookman (Malandra Burrows) in Australia and stays there over Christmas.
+Alan returns to the village, living with Betty and Sandy Thomas (Freddie Jones).
 In early 2008, Alan visits Kathy again.
 Upon his return, he shares a kiss with Pearl Ladderbanks (Meg Johnson).
 David Metcalfe (Matthew Wolfenden) asks Alan to run for the Council in opposition to Eric Pollard (Chris Chittell).
-Alan had no desire to return to politics but advises David in his candidacy.
-David wins but soon disappoints Alan due to lack of attention to his duties.
+Alan has no desire to return to politics, but advises David in his candidacy.
+David wins, but soon disappoints Alan, due to the lack of attention he gives to his duties.

 Alan's friend, Eddy Fox (Paul Darrow), arrives in the village, asking him to go travelling with him.
-Alan is reluctant to go but Lily Butterfield (Anne Charleston), goes instead.
-Alan joined them later and is away for a period of seven months.
+Alan is reluctant to go, but Lily Butterfield (Anne Charleston), goes instead.
+Alan joins them later, and is away for a period of seven months.